 Read the Law: Md.
 Code, Family Law § 2-301

+In Maryland, you may only be lawfully married to a single living person at a time.
 To marry again while a first spouse is alive, an individual must receive an annulment or an absolute divorce.
-Getting married a second time after failing to end a first marriage may result in prosecution and imprisonment for bigamy.
-If you have lost contact with your spouse for an extended period of time, you should still obtain a divorce before remarrying.
+Getting married a second time without ending the prior marriage may result in prosecution and imprisonment for bigamy.
+If you have lost contact with your spouse for an extended period of time and do not know if your spouse is alive, you should still obtain a divorce before remarrying.

 Read the Law: Md.
 Code, Criminal Law § 10-502

-A marriage by proxy is prohibited.
+A marriage by proxy (where someone else stands in for the individuals getting married) is prohibited.
 Both parties must be present and participate in the ceremony.
 However, Maryland courts may recognize a valid, foreign proxy marriage.